-Product Identification and Serial Number Location
+Product Identification and Serial Number Locations

-The Product Identification Number (PIN) will be used to identify a powered machine that is designed for an operator to ride.
+The Product Identification Number (PIN) will be used to identify powered earthmoving equipment that is designed for an operator to ride.
+The PIN will have the same prefixes and continue in the sequence as the current Serial Numbers.